davidmalcolm/texi2rst/output/c++-specific-variable,-function,-and-type-attributes.rst

   This type attribute informs C++ that the class is a Java interface.
 It may only be applied to classes declared within an ``extern "Java"`` block.
-  Calls to methods declared in this interface are dispatched using GCJs interface table mechanism, instead of regular virtual table dispatch.
+  Calls to methods declared in this interface are dispatched using GCJ's interface table mechanism, instead of regular virtual table dispatch.

 warn_unused